Access Kubernetes resources from the Azure portal

 For existing clusters, you may need to enable the Kubernetes resource view.
 To enable the resource view, follow the prompts in the portal for your cluster.

-The AKS feature for API server authorized IP ranges can be added to limit API server access to only the firewall's public endpoint.
-Another option for such clusters is updating
+You can add the AKS feature for API server authorized IP ranges to limit API server access to only the firewall's public endpoint.
+Another option is to update the

---api-server-authorized-ip-ranges to include access for a local client computer or IP address range (from which portal is being browsed).
+-ApiServerAccessAuthorizedIpRange to include access for a local client computer or IP address range (from which portal is being browsed).
 To allow this access, you need the computer's public IPv4 address.
-You can find this address with below command or by searching "what is my IP address" in an internet browser.
+You can find this address with the following command or you can search "what is my IP address" in your browser.

 # Retrieve your IP address CURRENT_IP=$(dig +short myip.opendns.com @resolver1.opendns.com)